-In a moΔproposed by Liu et al, Synpatojanins and BAR proteins interact to regulate PI(4,5)P2 hydrolysis, which in turn drives membrane scission.
+In a moΔproposed by Liu et al, Synaptojanins and BAR proteins interact to regulate PI(4,5)P2 hydrolysis, which in turn drives membrane scission.
 Here, Rvs forms a scaffold on the membrane tube, and protects the underlying PIP2 from hydrolysis.
-Synaptojanin arrives at inavaginated membranes, and hydrolyses unprotected PIP2.
+Synaptojanin arrives at invaginated membranes, and hydrolyses unprotected PIP2.
 This generates a boundary between BAR-protected PI(4,5)P2 at the tube and PI(4,5)P at the bud tip.
 This lipid boundary produces line tension at the interphase that could generate enough force to pinch off a vesicle.

 The Liu et al., moΔpredicts that if line-tension from lipid hydrolysis is removed, membrane scission should be delayed or fail.